slatedocs/slate/source/includes/_apiv1.md

-video_urls | false | Array of URLs for the listing videos, must be either YouTube or Vimeo links offer_message | false | Special Offer or Coupon Message used as a link on the listing page offer_url | false | Special Offer or Coupon URL used as a link on the listing page
+video_urls | false | Array of URLs for the listing videos, must be either YouTube or Vimeo links offer_message | false | Special Offer or Coupon Message used as a link on the listing page offer_url | false | Special Offer or Coupon URL used as a link on the listing page attribution_logo | false | Partner attribution logo hash with description, width, height and a url that also supports https attribution_url | false | Partner attribution url